 This is the least likely cause for TV buzzing, but also the easiest to identify and solve.
 If your TV was purchased before 2005, there’s about an 80% chance that it’s a cathode ray tube (CRT) model.
-These are typically massive, clunky, and absurdly heavy televisions that loom ominously in the corner of your grandparent’s house.
+These are typically curved screens, and always massive, clunky, and absurdly heavy televisions that loom ominously in the corner of your grandparent’s house.
 The hum from these TVs is caused by the scanning frequency the tubes use as they shoot electrons at the screen.
 The frequency this happens at lies near the upper range of human hearing.
 This high-pitched tone is inaudible to some, but for those of us used to LCD displays and flatscreens, the whine of a CRT is an annoying relic of the past.
 Solution: Buy a newer TV or get less good at hearing.

 The Ground Loop